smerchan/smerchan.github.io/_posts/2018-01-25-Would-This-Clothing-Product-Fit-Me.md

 <img src="/images/fit/loss_eq.png" width="55%" height ="200"/>
 </center>

 We solve this optimization problem using Projected Gradient Descent method, which is nothing but the Stochastic Gradient Descent procedure with an additional step of enforcing constraints after each update.
-For monotonicity constraints between $p^{-}$, $p^{+}$, and $p$, this is as simple as taking the element-wise maximum and minimum.
+For monotonicity constraints between $v_{p^{-}}$, $v_{p^{+}}$, and $v_p$, this is as simple as taking the element-wise maximum and minimum.

 ### Handling Label Imbalance